 As required by WIOA legislation, which mandates a regional plan every four years and a biennial modification every two years, this plan was written to include an analytical overview of the region and specifically mandated topics from WSD22-05, "Regional and Local Planning Guidance for PY 21-24 Two-Year Modifications."
-The 2021-24 Regional Plan was prepared by the County of Los Angeles for the seven Los Angeles Basin Local Boards and is available here:
+The Regional Plan is prepared by the County of Los Angeles for the seven Los Angeles Basin Local Boards and is available here:

-https://ewddlacity.com/images/reports/ap22/AP22_Tab8_Appendix6_Regio nalPlan.pdf b.
+https://ewddlacity.com/images/reports/ap22/AP22\Tab8\Appendix6\Regio nalPlan.pdf b.
 Local Plan